medusajs/medusa/docs/content/usage/local-development.md

 description: 'Learn how to perform local development in the Medusa monorepo.
 This includes how to use the dev CLI tool and perform unit, integration, and plugin tests.'
 ---

-# Local Development of Medusa Server and Monorepo
+# Local Development of Medusa Backend and Monorepo

 In this document, you’ll learn how to customize Medusa’s core and run tests.